yiisoft/yii-event/README.md

 All the dependency resolving is done in a lazy way: dependencies will not be resolved before the corresponding event will happen.

+### Configuration checker

+There is the `ListenerConfigurationChecker` class implemented.
+It is designed to help you with your event listener configuration validation.
+What this checker actually do is converting your listener config to actual callables which will be called by the `Dispatcher` when a corresponding event will happen.
+It is intended to be used in dev environment or in tests since it is a resource greedy operation in big projects.
+An `InvalidEventConfigurationFormatException` will be thrown if your configuration contains an invalid listener.
+Usage example: `$checker->check($configuration->get('events-web'));`.

 ### Unit testing